 (g) if the equipment was decommissioned, the measures taken to recover and dispose of the F-Gases.

-With the aim of helping operators of F-Gas containing equipment to comply with the above-mentioned requirements, EFCTC decided update and redesign the original logbook.
+With the aim of helping operators of F-Gas containing equipment to comply with the above-mentioned requirements, EFCTC published a logbook.
 The 2014 version includes: